xrecc/cv-gen/README.md

 (React + TypeScript project)

-This is a CV generator made for personal reasons and to make my portfolio better.
+This is a CV generator made for personal reasons and to improve my portfolio.

 (In progress)